Nuxt + Directus

 Why the Admin Token is needed?

-This Admin Token will be used to automatically retrieve the collections in your Directus instance - then the module will generate from this introspection all of the necessary rstore models for you.
+This Admin Token will be used to automatically retrieve the collections in your Directus instance - then the module will generate from this introspection all of the necessary rstore collections for you.

 - Create an